Thomas Renwick: Life in New Zealand

 It is believed that Renwick helped the Chinese-born Appo Hocton, who had also arrived on the Thomas Harrison, get off a jail term.
-Hocton worked as a housekeeper for Renwick during 1843.
+Hocton worked as a housekeeper for Renwick in 1843.
 Renwick established a medical practice in Nelson.
 From his income, he purchased livestock for farming and financed George Hooper's brewery.
 On 11 August 1846, he married Adeline Absolon.
-His wife was wealthy and this allowed Renwick to purchase land in the Awatere Valley in Marlborough.
+His wife was wealthy, and this allowed Renwick to purchase land in the Awatere Valley in Marlborough.
 He freeholded 8500 ha and named his land Dumgree after his birthplace.
 The name Dumgree is in use for a hill (645 m) and trig station in the Awatere.
 In 1855, he bought 4800 ha of land in the Waihopai Valley from the estate of Constantine Dillon.

 After his wife had an affair, she moved to London in 1860.
-Renwick visited her twice in London but she was unwilling to return to New Zealand.
+Renwick visited her twice in London, but she was unwilling to return to New Zealand.
 They signed a deed of separation.
 Adeline Renwick died in London in 1870.
 Renwick married Anne Smith in early 1872.
-The bought a house named Newstead.
+They bought a house named Newstead.
 After Renwick's death, his wife lived there until 1937.
 Later, the house became known as Renwick House.
 Still standing, it is part of Nelson Central School.